 The court won’t consider fault or marital misconduct when dividing property.
 In dividing property, the court will first determine its value.
 The value of items like a bank account is easy to know.
 But other assets like houses or property will need an expert’s assessment to determine their worth.

 Some spouses try to hide assets from the court, in an attempt not to share or receive more.
-However, a divorce attorney in West Chester, PA, can help you locate a spouse’s hidden assets.
+However, a divorce attorney in Sydney, can help you locate a spouse’s hidden assets.

 In a divorce proceeding, you may be able to agree with the other party and trade one property for the other.
 For instance, if you wish to keep your retirement benefits, you can give up a house or another property.
-In case you’re wondering how to go about it, ask your divorce attorney in West Chester, PA.
+In case you’re wondering how to go about it, ask your divorce attorney.